waqi-dev-community/waqi-python-client/README.md

 ### Making Requests

-The primary `WAQI\API` class is a factory class that creates objects for each of the API modules, allowing you to make requests to any of them with your desired request parameters.
+The primary `WaqiAPI` class in the `waqi_api` module is a factory class that creates objects for each of the API modules, allowing you to make requests to any of them with your desired request parameters.
 You have to first create an object for it, then access your desired API module via the object.
 See the code snippets below:

 ```py
 from waqi_api import WaqiAPI